MicrosoftDocs/azure-devops-docs/docs/organizations/public/view-build-release-public.md

 # [New navigation](#tab/new-nav)

-To view the status of recent builds, choose **Builds** under **Build and release**.
+To view the status of recent builds, choose **Pipelines>Builds**.
 To view a summary or history of any build, choose a build.

 > [!div class="mx-imgBorder"]
 > ![Build and Release hub, Recent Builds, new navigation ](_img/pipelines/view-build-vert-brn.png)